Quickstart & Example Apps

 - Your React frontend server will be running at http://localhost:3000.

-# navigate to folder cd examples/angular # install dependencies yarn install # start the frontend app yarn start # Server should run at http://localhost:4200
+# start the angular frontend app yarn angular # Server should run at http://localhost:4200

-# navigate to folder cd examples/react-example # install dependencies yarn install # start the frontend app yarn start # Server should run at http://localhost:3000
+# start the react frontend app yarn react # Server should run at http://localhost:3000

 You may now display your first chart after starting the examples.
 To display a chart, you'll need access to your current business names, which should be available in the Railz Dashboard or via the GET /businesses API endpoint.